-Includes two employees who received contractual redundancy payments (see also table under 'contractual redundancy payments' below) and one employee who received a payment to 'buy-out' previous contractual entitlement to a London travel card as described above.
+Includes two employees who received contractual redundancy payments one employee who received a payment to 'buy-out' previous contractual entitlement to a London travel card as described above.

 Senior management remuneration

 Remuneration details for the senior management team are shown in the table below.
 This includes salary, employer pension contributions and contractual allowances and benefits in line with the contractual terms and conditions of employment.